adihrustic/Mullvad-WireGuard-Wrapper/README.md

 wvpn connect <server>
 ```

-It it also possible to leave out server specification and connect to the default server that was set during the installation:
+It is also possible to leave out server specification and connect to the default server that was set during the installation:
 ```
 wvpn connect
 ```